 This service is suitable for most business legal disputes under £10,000 in value and incurred in England and Wales.

 If the contractual dispute you have is greater than £10,000 or has a high volume of documentation that needs to be reviewed please contact us with details.

 When you become aware of a potential contractual problem a first step is to get familiar with what dispute resolution options are available.
 Legal action over a breach of contract my be your first instinct but this can come in many different forms.

 Gaining legal advice from the outset can help inform you of the next steps.
-A lawyer will be able to advise if your agreement is enforceable, the success prospects of any court action and what legal action may cost.
+A contract law lawyer will be able to advise if your agreement is enforceable, the success prospects of any court action and what legal action may cost.

 Once you are aware of your legal options you are in a much stronger position to open a dialogue to resolve your dispute.
 Simply writing to the other party outlining the issue, how you would like it resolving and informing you've taken legal advice on next steps can be sufficient to achieve a result.

 If negotiation fails then legal proceedings may be a likely next step.
 This is where business dispute solicitors become involved to attempt to settle your dispute and recover your losses through the courts.
 A solicitor sending a 'letter before action' can be all that is required to settle a case, however company litigation can take a long time but may still be the best approach in resolving a company disagreement.

 Mediation and Arbitration